 With participant Fellowships as a centerpiece, our program offers a hands-on approach to issues shared by the countries of Southeast Asia in developing and managing civil society development organizations and programs.
 The program features non-profit training that culminates in each participant developing an action plan to advance their professional goals related to the program objectives.

 Each Southeast Asian Fellow will be matched with a Montana participant for a Fellowship of four weeks, with Fellows returning periodically to the Mansfield Center for specialized workshops, lectures, and field trips.
 Matches will be made given shared interests, type of organization, and best opportunity for achieving program goals.
 During this period, the Southeast Asian participant will learn from the Montana Fellowship Coordinator, as well as share ideas from his/her home country.
-The Southeast Asian Fellow will develop an Action Plan for specific takeaways that can be implemented back home.
+The Southeast Asian Fellow will develop an Action Plan for specific takeaways that can be implemented back home to complement their current work.

 Please note that this is not a one-to-one exchange.
 An estimated 12 of the Fellowship Coordinators may have the opportunity to travel to their Fellowship partner’s home country, although this will depend on the success of the Fellowship and how well program goals will be addressed by the outbound program.
 Those who host more than one Southeast Asian Fellow will have greater opportunity to travel.
 The U.S. participant travelers are expected to travel in August 2017 or January 2018, though exceptions to this time frame occur.